 At school, the student will be timetabled to 'attend' their VSV class just as they are any other subject.
 During their VSV block, they will work on their weekly tasks in the supervised private study room.
-SACs and graded assessment tasks are also completed at MCC under supervised conditions; these are collected by our VCE Administrator and mailed to VSV for marking.
+SACs and graded assessment tasks are also completed at MCC under supervised conditions; these are collected by the onsite VSV supervisor and emailed to VSV for marking.